 Those who need to sell their old vehicle often do so privately in the hope of getting a better price, rather than at the dealer of the new vehicle.
-But in no other area is it so common to get to a dubious dealer and fall victim to a scam as when buying or selling a used car.
+But in no other area is it so common to get to a dubious dealer and fall victim to car scams as when buying or selling a used car.

 But to protect yourself from fraud when selling your used car, you should know the main traps and scams.